-The Gin Mule – a combo of gin and ginger beer that’s a little sweet, a little spicy and one of the easiest drinks you’ll ever make.
-A variation of the classic Moscow Mule cocktail, this recipe is popular even among those who don’t love gin!
+The Gin Mule - a combo of gin and ginger beer that's a little sweet, a little spicy and one of the easiest drinks you'll ever make.
+A variation of the traditional Moscow mule, this recipe is popular even among those who don't love gin!

 It's no secret that I'm a huge fan of ginger beer.
 It's bright snappy flavor and subtle sweetness make it the perfect cocktail mixer.
 Plus, you get a lot of flavor for very little effort which is always a win in my book!

 Low effort food and drinks are a favorite here at ACT.
-So it’s probably no surprise that ginger beer cocktails, like this riff on the classic Moscow Mule, are on frequent rotation around here.
+So it's probably no surprise that ginger beer drinks, like this riff on the original Moscow Mule, are on frequent rotation around here.

-Which brings me to my new favorite… the Gin Mule!
+Which brings me to my new favorite... the Gin Moscow Mule!

 What is a Gin Mule?

-Gin and ginger beer, aka the Gin Mule, is a twist on the classic Moscow Mule The cocktail was created by Audrey Saunders of the Pegu Club.
-The drink consisted of homemade ginger beer, lime juice, simple syrup, and gin.
+Gin and ginger beer, aka the Gin Mule or Gin Gin Mule, is a twist on the classic Moscow Mule recipe.
+The cocktail was created by Audrey Saunders of the Pegu Club.
+The drink is made with homemade ginger beer, lime juice, simple syrup, and gin.

-- Gin – Use a traditional London Dry Gin like Sipsmith (my personal favorite!) or Tanqueray.
+- Gin - The best gin for a moscow mule IMO is one a traditional London Dry Gin like Sipsmith (my personal favorite!) or Tanqueray.
 Why?
 Simple.
-The flavors of a London Dry gin won’t get lost and can stand up to the lime, ginger, and mint in the drink!
-Bonus points since you won’t need to add another bottle of gin to your bar!
+The flavors of a London Dry gin won't get lost and can stand up to the lime, ginger, and mint in the drink!
+Bonus points since you won't need to add another bottle of gin to your bar!

-- Ginger Beer – Since ginger beer is a key ingredient in this cocktail, the type of ginger beer you use matters.
+- Ginger Beer - Since ginger beer is a key ingredient in this cocktail, the type of ginger beer you use matters.
 You want one that has a good spicy kick to help balance all the other flavors.
 I used my favorite, Fever-Tree.
-Thanks to the popularity of the Moscow Mule, there are a number of brands on the market and the selection is better than ever.
-If you’re really ambitious, homemade ginger beer would be amazing in this drink.
-Please don’t use ginger ale – it’s doesn’t have enough of a ginger kick for this cocktail!!
+If you're really ambitious, homemade ginger beer would be amazing in this drink.
+Please don't use ginger ale - it's doesn't have enough of a ginger kick for this cocktail!!

 - Fresh lime juice - This drink has only a few ingredients so each one really does matter!
 Fresh lime juice tastes so much better than bottled so you definitely want fresh limes for this drink.